For many people, losing a job not only means the loss of income and benefits, but also the loss of one’s identity.

 In the most severe cases, people may experience psychotic symptoms such as delusions and hallucinations.

-A doctor or other licensed mental healthcare provider will ask you about your symptoms and medical history.
-Questionnaires are usually used to help determine the severity of the depression.
+They may ask you about your symptoms and request your medical history.
+Questionnaires are often used to help determine the severity of the depression.

-There are also several no-cost or low-cost ways to help cope with depression.
-Some ideas include:
+There are also several no-cost or low-cost ways to help you manage symptoms of depression.
+Some examples include:

 - establishing a daily routine to help you feel in control of your life